bavobbr/langchain-poc/README.md

 ### 4. High-Recall Retrieval
 We utilize a `k=15` retrieval strategy.
 * **Why:** Legal queries often require synthesizing multiple rules (e.g., "Definition of Foul" + "Location Penalty").
-* **How:** We leverage Gemini 1.5's massive context window to retrieve a wider net of potential rules, allowing the LLM to filter noise and perform multi-hop reasoning.
+* **How:** We leverage Gemini 2.0 Flash Lite's context window to retrieve a wider net of potential rules, allowing the LLM to filter noise and perform multi-hop reasoning.